AR gives you another tool in your belt when it comes to driving sales and enhancing brand value through mobile devices

 1. Let customers try before they buy

-Potential customers have always wanted to try products prior to purchasing them.
-Fitting rooms, cosmetic samples, automobile test drives and many other related concepts testify to the effectiveness of this sales strategy.
+Potential customers have always wanted to try products before purchasing them.
+Fitting rooms, cosmetic samples, automobile test drives, and many other related concepts testify to the effectiveness of this sales strategy.
 Augmented shopping experiences are one of the rising trends in the retail industry.

-Using AR, prospective customers are able to model and try on makeup, clothing items, and a wide range of home-related products without needing to directly interact with them.
-AR negates the need for a large physical inventory in order to allow customers to try on or sample dozens or even hundreds of items in search of the one that best meets their needs.
+Using AR, prospective customers can model and try on makeup, clothing items, and a wide range of home-related products without needing to directly interact with them.
+AR negates the need for a large physical inventory to allow customers to try on or sample dozens or even hundreds of items in search of the one that best meets their needs.

 The applications of augmented reality in this sphere have already begun to multiply as more businesses realize the benefits AR presents.
 As might be imagined, Facebook has been keen to pioneer AR applications.
 Its augmented reality offering allows users to digitally sample makeup and accessories, allowing them to model how they look with them before buying anything.
 The first Facebook AR-related advertisement let potential customers try on virtual sunglasses with the aid of their device's camera.

-The cosmetics industry has also been enthusiastic in embracing augmented reality in recent times.
-Brands like Sephora, L'Oreal and Perfect Corp have created partnerships to allow their customers to see how makeup would look on them digitally.
+The cosmetics industry has also been enthusiastic about embracing augmented reality in recent times.
+Brands like Sephora, L'Oreal, and Perfect Corp have created partnerships to allow their customers to see how the makeup would look on them digitally.
 Augmented reality is particularly valuable for online sales strategies involving cosmetics, as consumers almost always need to judge a given makeup item by modeling it on themselves.